THE POWER GIFTS

 This is a supernatural impartation of God’s kind of faith to the believer’s heart to accomplish God’s purpose in a specific situation.

-When the gift of faith is in operation, the believer is inspired and emboldened to speak and act in an unusual, uncommon, or unprecedented manner resulting in a miraculous, awesome, and supernatural display of God’s power.
+When the gift of faith is in operation, the believer is inspired and emboldened to speak and act in an unusual, uncommon, or unprecedented manner resulting in a miraculous, incredible, and supernatural display of God’s power.

 When the gift of faith is in operation, the believer spontaneously confronts, handles, or deals with adverse circumstances or complex situations with an unusual boldness and confidence as God would and gets the supernatural results that God would get.